Icepeak01/Knowledge-Integrity-Expert-Verification-Engine/README.md

 ---

 ## The Problem
 In the era of ubiquitous AI, technical hiring faces a new threat.
-Fraudulent actors leverage tools like ChatGPT to construct highly convincing resumes and perfectly draft screening responses for high-demand engineering roles they never actually held.
+Fraudulent actors leverage tools like ChatGPT to construct highly convincing resumes and perfectly draft screening responses for high-demand roles they never actually held.
 Passing these fabricated experts through the hiring funnel wastes incredibly expensive senior engineering time during live technical interviews.

 ## The Solution
 This project introduces a custom Reinforcement Learning (RL) agent that acts as an automated filter.
 Instead of a standard binary classifier, the system uses a custom policy network optimized via an asymmetric reward matrix.
-The agent aggressively penalizes False Negatives (wasting engineering time on a fraud) while rewarding True Positives.
+The agent aggressively penalizes False Negatives (wasting organization's time and resources on a fraud) while rewarding True Positives.

 ### Feature Engineering
 To differentiate AI-assisted fabrication from genuine career growth, the environment extracts a 5-dimensional continuous state space for each candidate: